9 Things That Causes Water Pollution And Its Possible Solution

-Indeed, water pollution is one of the major crises that the world faces today, and it affects millions of people who don’t have access to clean drinking water.
-The government spends time and effort to focus on water pollution and its effects to protect the people.
+Indeed, water pollution is one of the world's major crises today.
+It affects millions of people who lack access to clean drinking water.

 Causes of Water Pollution